 You can choose, subject to regulatory restrictions, to cancel your contract at any time prior to the maturity date.
 We will calculate the market value of your contract effective the date your request to cancel is received.
-You can choose to have the market value of your contract applied to any of the maturity options available at that time.
+You can choose to have the market value of your contract, less any applicable withdrawal fees, applied to any of the maturity options available at that time.